Healthy Bones – Action Week

 So why not ensure that we add a dose of exercise right in our prescription for the prevention, treatment and management of these conditions?
-Book an initial consultation with our Accredited Exercise Physiologist at Moonee Valley Health and Fitness to assist with exercise management for chronic conditions.
+Speak with our Accredited Exercise Physiologist at Moonee Valley Health and Fitness to assist with exercise management for chronic conditions.

 Physical activity and maintaining bone density plays an important role in primary, secondary treatment and prevention of osteoporosis, however it is important to Exercise Right for your uniqueness.